Mydecine

 For some women, surgery may be the best approach.
 This is particularly true when fibroids are very large, numerous, or when fertility preservation is a priority.

 • Myomectomy removes fibroids while keeping the uterus intact.
 This is often the treatment of choice for women who want to maintain the ability to become pregnant.
-Myomectomy can be done through traditional open surgery, laparoscopy, or hysteroscopy, depending on the fibroids’ location.
+In some cases, pairing this approach with IVF treatment can improve conception chances for women whose fertility has been affected by fibroids.

 • Hysterectomy is the only permanent cure for fibroids.
 By removing the uterus, the chance of recurrence is eliminated.
 This option is typically recommended for women who have completed childbearing and are seeking a definitive solution to their symptoms.